 The MSP vaccination site at Terminal 1 began service on Saturday, June 5.
-The site is open seven days a week from 7 a.m. to 7 p.m., and will be closed from noon to 1 p.m. each day.
+The site is open seven days a week from 7 a.m. to 3 p.m. daily.

 The Terminal 2 site launched service on Thursday, June 10.
-That site is open from 6 a.m. to 2 p.m. daily, with a closure from 9:30 a.m to 10 a.m. each day.
+That site is open from 7 a.m. to 3 p.m. daily.

 “We’re making it even easier for Minnesota travelers to get fully vaccinated,” said Gov. Walz.
 “Since the Johnson & Johnson vaccine is just a single dose, now you can protect yourself from COVID-19 while you’re waiting for your flight.
 We are working hard to offer these safe and effective vaccines to every Minnesotan who wants them, and we are proud to offer options as convenient as this one for frequent flyers.”

 The vaccine is offered at no cost to all passengers at MSP.
 The vaccination site is post-security, meaning it is available only to ticketed passengers with a boarding pass, and to badged MSP employees.

 Directions to the vaccination site at Terminal 1:

 From the North Security Checkpoint: After exiting security, head to the left through the Airport Mall.
 The Community Vaccination site is located in the center of the mall, across from Starbucks.

 From the South Security Checkpoint: After exiting security, head to the right through the Airport Mall.
 The Community Vaccination site is located in the center of the mall, across from Starbucks.